Vanilla Sheet Cake

 Once cake is cooled and frosted, place either the whole cake or individual slices in the freezer for 1 hour so the frosting firms up.
 Then, wrap the cake (or individual slices) in plastic wrap and again in aluminum foil to prevent freezer butter.
 Freeze for up to 1 month.
 Defrost in the refrigerator overnight before bringing to room temperature and serving.

+My favorite buttercream frosting works not only on cakes, but also on these sugar cookie bars.
 If you are more of a chocoholic, then you have to try this chocolate sheet cake with chocolate buttercream frosting.
 It is so flavorful and chocolate-y!

 As Julia Child once put it, “A party without a cake is simply a meeting.”
 Whatever the occasion, there’s always a reason to make cake.
 This vanilla sheet cake will be perfect for your next celebration!
 If you try the recipe, be sure to leave a review and tag @ifyougiveablondeakitchen on social media.